RenatoBrittoAraujo/WEB-EXTREME/README.md

 Your CRUD must be of a resource such as a blog post, with more than 1 field.
 For example: Blog post has title, body, id and poster (all simple strings).

-Your resources has to be persistent.
+Your resources have to be persistent.
 When you create a post, it should be there next time even if you shut down the server.

 Bonus points: port foward your IP on your router and make it accessible by anyone.

+Bonut points: implement authentication with a cryptography algorithm of your choosing

 ## This is my take on the challenge